greenboxal/doggohub/doc/development/testing.md

 ### Test speed

-GitLab has a massive test suite that, without parallelization, can take more than an hour to run.
+DoggoHub has a massive test suite that, without parallelization, can take more than an hour to run.
 It's important that we make an effort to write tests that are accurate and effective _as well as_ fast.